Andrew-S-Rosen/QMOF/README.md

 5. `fidelity_tracker`: This folder tracks any additional structural fidelity issues not captured via the automated filtering scripts (user contributions are welcome).
 See [here](https://github.com/arosen93/QMOF/tree/main/fidelity_tracker/opt-cifs) for an up-to-date list of any refcodes with flagged structural errors.
 Please read [this document](fidelity_tracker/README.md) for details on how to contribute to the fidelity tracker.

 ## Updates
 All updates to the QMOF database are made on the corresponding [Figshare repository](https://doi.org/10.6084/m9.figshare.13147324) with new version-specific DOIs.
-A description of all changes are documented in [updates.md](updates.md).
+All changes are documented in [updates.md](updates.md).

 ## Citing the QMOF Database
 If you use or wish to reference the QMOF database, please cite the following pre-print until the peer-reviewed publication is released: